knobs-dials/pymoodbar/README.md

 # pymoodbar

-Python (numpy, scipy) implementation of moodbar (see the paper mentioned below for the concept), plus some experiments.
+Python reimplementation of moodbar (see the paper mentioned below for the concept), plus some experiments.
 Is a first version, treat with care.